How Do You Calculate The Probability Of An Event

 • Classical Probability: This type is based on the assumption that all outcomes in the sample space are equally likely.
 It's often used in situations like coin flips, dice rolls, and card games.
 The formula mentioned above applies directly to classical probability.

 • Empirical Probability: This type is based on observations and experimental data.
 It's calculated by observing how often an event occurs in a series of trials.
-For example, if you flip a coin 100 times and it lands on heads 55 times, the empirical probability of getting heads is 55/100 = 0.55.
+To give you an idea, if you flip a coin 100 times and it lands on heads 55 times, the empirical probability of getting heads is 55/100 = 0.55.

 • Subjective Probability: This type is based on personal beliefs, opinions, or judgments.
 It's often used when there's limited data or when dealing with unique events where past data isn't a reliable predictor.
-For example, an expert's opinion on the probability of a new product succeeding in the market would be a subjective probability.
+To give you an idea, an expert's opinion on the probability of a new product succeeding in the market would be a subjective probability.

 Understanding Independent and Dependent Events